-Although many modern German brides might consider some of these traditional German customs “altmodisch” (old fashioned), they are full of Old World Bavarian charm - and we love them!Condensed here are a list of German wedding traditions - including hiring an official greeter dressed up with ribbons and roses, to go door to door welcoming invited guests, and a fun and festive Wedding Eve where treasured china is trashed to scare off evil spirits.
+Although many modern German brides might consider some of these traditional German customs “altmodisch” (old fashioned), they are full of Old World Bavarian charm!
+Here is a list of German wedding traditions - including hiring an official greeter dressed up with ribbons and roses, to go door to door welcoming invited guests, and a fun and festive Wedding Eve where treasured china is trashed to scare off evil spirits.

 Eheringe (Wedding rings) During the engagement period both the bride and groom wear a ring on their left hand, and after the wedding they move it to their right.
 Usually the rings are gold or silver with no diamonds.

 Bräutkleid (Bride's attire) In Germany, as in the U.S, the bride usually wears white, but German brides wear either very short trains or none at all.
 If veils are worn they are of fingertip length and typically never worn over the face.
 Other accessories include a flowery headband with ribbons, tiaras, a little draw string purse and gloves.
 The custom is for the bride to dress at her home or her parent's home, and be driven to the ceremony.